What not to clean with vinegar – 10 items it can harm

 The way to clean a TV screen, and those on smartphones, tablets and so on is not with vinegar.
 Their protective coatings can be damaged.
 Instead, wipe with a microfiber cloth to get rid of dust, and if more cleaning is required, follow the manufacturer’s guidelines to be sure of avoiding harm.

-Cleaning a mirror with vinegar might seem like a good idea – after all it’s great for cleaning windows.
+Cleaning a mirror with vinegar might seem like a good idea – after all it’s great for cleaning windows and any glass when you’re cleaning a front door.
 Don’t do it, though.
 The vinegar can penetrate through to the mirror’s backing – which is what makes it shine.